 A New York State Designated No-Discharge Zone has already been established in the Town of East Hampton (1998) for the enclosed harbors and creeks on the Peconic Estuary from the Sag Harbor Village line to Montauk Point, Town of East Hampton, Suffolk County, New York.
 The existing NDZ includes Northwest Creek, Accabonac Harbor, Three Mile Harbor, Napeague Harbor, Hog Creek and Lake Montauk.

 For many years, most of the Peconic Estuary was open for shellfishing.
 However, beginning in the mid-1980's, the creeks and embayments experienced partial seasonal closures due to coliform bacteria levels.
-At present, the major creeks and embayments experience closure on a year round or a seasonal basis due to high levels of coliform bacteria in the water.
+At present, the major creeks and embayments experience closure on a year round or a seasonal Start Printed Page 39721basis due to high levels of coliform bacteria in the water.
 Although vessel waste may be a relatively small contributor to marine pollution in general in the Peconic Estuary, pollution from boats has been identified in the New York State Priority Waterbodies List as one of several key pollution sources that has led to shellfish being classified as an impaired use in water quality classifications within the Peconic Estuary.

 According to the State's petition, the maximum daily vessel population for the waters of the Peconic Estuary is 11,247 vessels which are docked or moored.
 An inventory was developed including the number of recreational, commercial and estimated transient vessels that occupy the estuary.
 The following table summarizes the location of pumpout facilities and vessel populations:

 |Red Creek Pond||187||0|

 |Sag Harbor Complex||1867||2|

 |West Neck Harbor||346||0|